BenMakesGames/PlayPlayMini/BenMakesGames.PlayPlayMini/README.md

 image.
 It can be anything, and spaces and other punctuation are allowed, if you want/need them (it's just a string, after all!)
 You'll refer to this later, when drawing images.

-The second argument is a path to the image, matching your `Content/Content.mgcb` file's definition of the image.
+The second argument is a path to the image.

 For fonts and sprite sheets, the dimensions of each individual sprite are specified in the third and fourth parameters.